libxml-raku/LibXML-raku/README.md

 PREREQUISITES
 =============

-This module requires the libxml library to be installed.
+This module requires the libxml2 library to be installed.
 Please follow the instructions below based on your platform:

 Debian Linux
 ------------